 Students of Carroll County Public Schools are required to groom themselves in a manner that is not disruptive to the educational process and is reflective of a learning environment.
 Students are expected to abide by this dress code from their arrival to the school building to the defined ending of the school day as well as at any school-sponsored or school-sanctioned event.
 The requirements include, but are not limited to:

 Be removed upon entering the school building, unless approved for religious or medical reasons.

-Certain headbands, scrunchies, etc., which are used to hold hair in place and do not cover the entire head, are permitted.
+Certain headbands, scrunchies, and folded bandanas, which are used to hold hair in place and do not cover the entire head, are permitted.

-- No shoes with wheels shall be worn.
+Appropriate shoes shall be worn.

-- No bedroom slippers or pajamas shall be worn.
+No bedroom slippers or pajamas shall be worn.

-- Clothing shall not convey establishments or products whose names can be directly interpreted or construed as carrying a “double meaning” involving sexual innuendo, gang symbols, or sexual activity.
+Clothing shall not convey establishments or products whose names can be directly interpreted or construed as carrying a “double meaning” involving sexual innuendo, gang symbols, or sexual activity.

-Violations: A student found wearing inappropriate clothing will be asked to change or remove the item and will be given the opportunity to do so.
-Should the student not be able to change or remove the item, clothing may be provided by the school.
-All student dress code violations will be addressed in a respectful manner.
-Students who fail to cooperate will be referred to an administrator.
-Any student not complying with the direction of the administrator may be considered insubordinate and subject to appropriate discipli-nary action.
-The Superintendent/Designee ma enforce additional restrictions in order to maintain a safe and secure environment.
+A student found wearing inappropriate clothing will be asked to change or remove the item, and will be given an opportunity to do so.
+Should the student not be able to change or remove the item, clothing may be provided by the individual school.
+Student failure to cooperate will be referred to an administrator.
+Any student not comply-ing with the direction of the administrator may be considered insubordinate and subject to appropriate discipli-nary action.
+The Superintendent/designee may enforce additional restrictions in order to maintain a safe and orderly environment.